On this page:

 GM2317-front.jpg

 This is an LF generator producing sinewaves from 20 Hz to 250 kHz.
 I bought it from a collector in 2002, just because it was interestingly old.
 It turned out a useful instrument to be used for years until it broke.
-Recently, I restored and repaired it.
+In 2026, I restored and repaired it.

 The GM2317 is an LF generator introduced by Philips around 1953.
-The model has been sold for more than 11 years and it has gone through a number of improvements during that period.
-Although my specimen is from 1954, it already has a number of changes that are not documented in the 1953 service manual.
+The model has been sold for more than 11 years, going through a number of changes during that period.
+Although my GM2317 is an early specimen, from 1954, it already has a number of improvements that are not documented in the 1953 service manual.

-A view at the inside from the back.
+A view at the inside from the back, cover taken off the tuning capacitor.

-A view at the inside from the back.
+A view at the inside from the back, cover taken off the tuning capacitor.

 The GM2317 uses the Wien-bridge oscillator principle.
 The valve line-up consists of Rimlock types: